Water Line Flushing Program

 If you have any concerns, call us!

 Flushing operations are generally conducted between 8:00am and 4:00pm, Monday through Friday.
 Complaints about water quality, pressure, and flooding are monitored.
-So please notify us of any concern by calling 548-0444.
+So please notify us of any concern by calling 548-0400 and choosing option #1.

 We appreciate your understanding and your cooperation during this important operation!